NextronSystems/thor-manual/core/score.rst

 Scoring System
 --------------

 The scoring system is one of THOR's most prominent features.
-Both YARA signatures and filename IOCs contain a score field.
-The score is an integer value that can be negative to reduce the score on elements that are prone to false positives.

-Only YARA rules and Filename IOCs support a user defined score.
-But since you are able to write YARA rules for almost every module, the scoring system is very flexible.
+The score is a metric that expresses a combination of confidence and severity in percent.

+All signatures have a score, and all findings that THOR reports have a score based on the signature matches that are included.
+The exact formula for this is described in :ref:`core/score:Accumulated Scores`.

+All finding scores are between 0 and 100.
+This means a finding with a score of 95 can be seen as a severe finding with a high confidence.
+Exceptions might be - as always - obvious false positives like unencrypted or in-memory AV signatures.

-The total score of an element determines the level/severity of the resulting log message.
+The finding's score determines the level/severity of the resulting log message:

 .. list-table::
   :header-rows: 1